AusPakeha/PS_DnD/README.md

 Suggested Mod:

-JEI - in combination with F3 + H, allows you to easly sea item names https://www.curseforge.com/minecraft/mc-mods/jei
+JEI - in combination with F3 + H, allows you to easly see item names https://www.curseforge.com/minecraft/mc-mods/jei